outobi/query_and_overlap_method_pipeline/TEST.md

 percentage composition like deconvolution.\
 Compare enrichments **within the same region type**, not across regions.
-The query method is more quantitative and reliable than the qualitative Overlap method.
+The query method is more quantitative and reliable than the qualitative Overlap method.\
 Some regions do not have prominent region-specific genes based on certain standards, like control blood vessel and IPF adjacent alveoli.
-In this case, we cannot use this method to derive cell type enrichment.
+In this case, we do not recommend using this method to derive cell type enrichment.\

 **Biological insight examples:** - **Fibroblast foci** → enriched for mesenchymal cells (fibroblasts, myofibroblasts)\